wallacelim/climatehero-web/docs/web_application_documentation.md

 ### 1. Build the application

-This is done by running the npm script:
+This is done by running the following npm script:

 ```bash
 npm run buildCF (Mac/Linux)